 double crochet – yarn over, insert hook in stitch, yarn over and pull up loop (3 loops on hook), yarn over and draw through 2 loops, yarn over and draw through 2 remaining loops.

 half double crochet – yarn over, insert hook in stitch, yarn over and pull up loop (3 loops on hook), yarn over and draw through all loops on hook.

 St(s) – stitch(es)

-Row 1: 1ch, skip 2 ch sts,* work (1sc, 1ch, 1dc) in next ch st, skip 2 ch sts *.Repeat form * to * across the row.
+Row 1: 1ch, skip 2 ch sts,* work (1sc, 1ch, 1dc) in next ch st, skip 2 ch sts *.Repeat from * to * across the row.
 End by working 1 sc in last ch st of row.

 Row 2: 1ch,* work (1sc, 1ch, 1dc) in 1-st chain loop *.
 Repeat from * to * across the row.
-End by working 1 sc in ch st at beginning of preceding row.
+End by working 1 sc in ch st at beginning of the preceding row.